11 of the best beaches in Scotland

 The Big Strand, Islay

-The longest sandy beach on the Isle of Islay, The Big Strand stretches from Laggan Point in the north to Kintra in the south and is also known as Laggan Bay.
+The Big Strand, the longest sandy beach on the Isle of Islay, stretches from Laggan Point in the north to Kintra in the south and is also known as Laggan Bay.
 Perfect for peaceful strolls, family days out, dog walkers, and keen watersport enthusiasts, this beach is an excellent choice for all.
 Backed by a stunning island to explore too, you’ve got plenty on your doorstep to uncover on Islay.

 - 3

-Accessed via one of the country's most scenic drives, the Bealach nà Ba, Applecross is located on the northwest coast of Scotland and features incredible scenery and landscapes.
-Applecross Beach is a sandy shore, backed by sand dunes and is a great spot for the kids to enjoy exploring.
-Venture around the rocky shoreline, stop in for food at the Applecross Inn, or visit Applecross Walled Garden too.
+Accessed via one of the country's most scenic drives, the Bealach nà Ba, Applecross sits on the northwest coast of Scotland and offers incredible scenery and landscapes.
+Applecross Beach is a sandy shore backed by sand dunes, making it a perfect spot for the kids to explore.
+Venture around the rocky shoreline, stop for a bite at the Applecross Inn, or visit the charming Applecross Walled Garden.

 - 4